mnih1/mnih1/README.md

 <hr>
 <b> About: </b>
 <br>
 I’m Michał and I’m from Poland.
 In the future I will be Frontend Web Developer, who wants to start make projects to first customers.
 I like working with people and I'm open to suggestions.
 I have been learning Web Development for about 5 years.
-I’m learning Vue.js and PHP, also I want to learn React.js, TypeScript.
+I’m learning Vue.js and PHP with Laravel, also I want to learn React.js, TypeScript.
 I speak Polish and English.
 <hr>
 <br><br>
 <b>My website</b>